redhat-openstack/website/source/uncategorized/testing-an-rdo-overcloud-with-instack.html.md

 [ ← Deploying RDO using Instack](Deploying RDO using Instack)

+1. While logged into the undercloud node export the required variables into your shell:

+      command $(sudo cat /root/stackrc | xargs)

-Run the `instack-test-overcloud` script to launch a Fedora image on the overcloud and wait until it pings successfully
+2. Run the `instack-test-overcloud` script to launch a Fedora image on the overcloud and wait until it pings successfully

     instack-test-overcloud